anoma/namada/documentation/cubic-pos-article.md

 Then there are some protocol values dependent on the epoch:
 - `S`: the total supply of tokens
 - `L`: the total number of staked tokens (locked in the PoS system)
-- `I`: the most recent inflation amount (in units of tokens per epoch)
+- `π`: the most recent inflation amount (in units of tokens per epoch)
 - `R_last`: the staked token ratio of the most recent epoch

-The mechanism to calculate the new inflation amount `I_new` then follows:
+The mechanism to calculate the new inflation amount `π_new` then follows:
 1. Calculate some initial values that will be useful in the next steps
-	- Max possible inflation `I_max = S * r_max / epochs_per_yr`
+	- Max possible inflation `π_max = S * r_max / epochs_per_yr`
 	- The gain factors for the new epoch
-		- `KD = KD_nom * I_max`
+		- `KD = KD_nom * π_max`
-		- `KP = KP_nom * I_max`
+		- `KP = KP_nom * π_max`
 2. Calculate the error values for the PD controller
 	- `EP = R_target - L/S`
 	- `ED = EP - EP_last = R_last - L/S`
 3. Calculate the control value for the PD controller
 	- `C = KP * EP - KD * ED`
 4. Calculate the new inflation amount
-	- `I_new = max(0, min( I + C , I_max ))`
+	- `π_new = max(0, min( π + C , π_max ))`

 **Rewards distribution**

-Once the inflation amount `I_new` has been determined, the new tokens are minted to the PoS account address, where they remain until a validator or delegator withdraws after an unbonding.
+Once the inflation amount `π_new` has been determined, the new tokens are minted to the PoS account address, where they remain until a validator or delegator withdraws after an unbonding.
 The [reward distribution](https://specs.namada.net/economics/proof-of-stake/reward-distribution.html) scheme employed in Namada, based on the [F1 Fee distribution](https://drops.dagstuhl.de/opus/volltexte/2020/11974/pdf/OASIcs-Tokenomics-2019-10.pdf), allows for staking rewards to autocompound and be effectively automatically rebonded.
 Thus, no user transaction is required to claim staking rewards in Namada.
 In order to accomplish these things, the protocol must track the rewards owed to validators and delegators over the lifetime of their bonds.

 The procedure for tracking the rewards is described as follows.
 First, over the course of an epoch, the Namada protocol tracks the fraction of the block rewards owed to each validator in the `consensus` validator set (the only validators who can earn rewards).
-Once an epoch has concluded, these fractions can be used to determine the number of tokens from `I_new` that are owed to each validator and their respective delegators.
+Once an epoch has concluded, these fractions can be used to determine the number of tokens from `π_new` that are owed to each validator and their respective delegators.
 For each validator, the protocol keeps in storage a list of values ordered by epoch, where each value indicates the fractional increase in the validator's bonded stake due to the rewards earned since epoch 0.
 We call these lists the *rewards products*.
 Particularly, each entry of a validator's *rewards products*, corresponding to an epoch $e$, looks like:

 $$\prod_{e=0}^e \big(1 + \frac{r_V(e)}{s_V(e)} \big),$$